In order to learn how the two different joint types work, let's create a simple scene with both types.

 box2->SetPos(pos);

 If they fall down, nothing interesting will happen, because there is no real torque on one of them.
-So let's create a cylinder
+So let's create a cylinder with which the boxes will collide:

 //create another animated (=fixed) object - a cylinder which will be placed standing on the floor: